Fidelity vs Schwab Comparison

 - Life insurance and long-term care insurance

-These products can be accessed in a wide variety of accounts, including custodial, joint, retirement, trust, and small business accounts.
+These products can be used in many account types, including custodial, joint, retirement, trust, and small business accounts.

-The picture looks much the same at Schwab, with two important additions: Schwab has futures and forex trading.
-Besides life insurance, Schwab also offers (through a partnership with Crump) disability insurance.
-The brokerage house has a wide variety of account types.
+Schwab offers a very similar lineup, with two key additions: futures and forex trading.
+In addition to life insurance, Schwab also offers disability insurance through a partnership with Crump.
+Schwab also supports a wide range of account types.

-Besides the major American exchanges, both broker-dealers also offer access to the over-the-counter marketplace and a selection of foreign stock exchanges.
-Fidelity has 25 foreign exchanges.
-These include Hong Kong, Ireland, and South Africa.
-Schwab has 12 exchanges, including Australia, Norway, and the UK.
+Along with the major US exchanges, both brokers also offer trading on the over-the-counter market and access to some international exchanges.
+Fidelity provides access to 25 foreign exchanges, including Hong Kong, Ireland, and South Africa.
+Schwab offers 12 exchanges, including Australia, Norway, and the UK.

-The above products and services represent just what’s possible with self-directed trading.
-Both firms also have large selections of investment-advisory services.
-At the low end of the cost spectrum is the robo model.
-Both firms have it, and Schwab actually offers it for free (with a large cash position and a $5,000 minimum).
-Fidelity’s robo program doesn’t use a large cash position, has no minimum, and charges nothing for accounts below $10,000.
-Above that level, the price is 0.35% per year.
+The products above cover only self-directed trading.
+Both firms also offer many advisory programs.
+The least expensive option is robo-advising.
+Both firms have it, and Schwab even offers its robo service with no advisory fee (though it requires a $5,000 minimum and uses a large cash position).
+Fidelity’s robo program does not use a large cash position, has no minimum, and charges no fee for accounts under $10,000.
+Above that amount, the advisory fee is 0.35% per year.

 Winner: Pretty even overall